 We are a special purpose limited liability company formed under the Delaware Limited Liability Company Act pursuant to a limited liability company agreement executed by our sole member or owner, CenterPoint Houston, and the filing of a certificate of formation with the Secretary of State of the State of Delaware.
 Our limited liability company agreement will be amended and restated in its entirety prior to the date we enter into the sale agreement relating to the bonds with CenterPoint Houston.
-We and CenterPoint Houston have filed the form of our limited liability company agreement with the SEC as an exhibit to the registration statement of which this prospectus forms a part, and we and CenterPoint Houston will file our amended and restated limited liability company agreement with the SEC as an exhibit to the registration statement of which this prospectus forms a part.
+We and CenterPoint Houston have filed the form of our limited liability company agreement and our amended and restated limited liability company agreement with the SEC as an exhibit to the registration statement of which this prospectus forms a part.
 We have summarized selected provisions of our limited liability company agreement below.
 Our limited liability company agreement restricts us from engaging in activities other than those described in this section.
 We do not have any employees, but we will pay our member for administrative services in accordance with our limited liability company agreement.
 On the date of issuance of the bonds, our capital will be equal to 0.5% of the principal amount of the bonds issued, or such other amount as specified in the prospectus supplement.
+Our capitalization after giving effect to the issuance of any bonds will be set forth in the prospectus supplement.